 - The student must receive a score 27 on the rubric to receive Quest services.

-Gateways is an advanced academic program which provides parallel or accelerated instruction in language arts for students who need additional or advanced coursework to continue his or her academic growth.
-If a student has shown academic skills far beyond his or her peers, his or her teacher may recommend the child for additional language arts or cognitive assessments.
+Gateways is an advanced academic program which provides parallel or accelerated instruction in social studies/language arts for students who need additional or advanced coursework to continue his or her academic growth.
+If a student has shown academic skills far beyond his or her peers in ELA, his or her teacher may recommend the student for this program.

-In grades 3-4, students who qualify will participate in a pull out social studies program.
-The parallel curriculum will address the same essential questions and standards as the grade level social studies curriculum but will utilize a language based approach to enhance reading and writing skills.
+Grades 3 & 4, students who qualify for Gateways will participate in a pull out social studies program with an emphasis on reading and writing.
+The parallel curriculum will address the same essential questions and NJSLS as the grade level social studies curriculum but will utilize a language based approach to enhance reading, writing, critical thinking, and communication skills.

 *Assessment needed prior to participation.